nova-collective/andromeda/DESIGN-GUIDELINES.md

 ## Overview

 Andromeda's design system is built to create a modern, clean, and accessible Web3 publishing platform.
-Inspired by OpenSea's elegant interface, our design language emphasizes clarity, sophistication, and seamless user experience across light and dark themes.
+Our design language emphasizes clarity, sophistication, and seamless user experience across light and dark themes.

 ### Key Principles